No767/Kumiko/README.md

 ## Prefix

 Kumiko uses both a prefixed command and slash commands.
-The currently supported prefixes are `?k ` (note the space), and `/`.
+The currently supported prefixes are `>` , and `/`.

 ## Inviting the Bot